Reduce Conflict. Stay Grounded. Protect Your Future.

 are concerned to protect their and any children’s wellbeing by avoiding conflict escalation

-seek to improve how you experience and respond to conflict
+seek to improve how they experience and respond to conflict and stress

-are ready to learn new skills for navigating cycles of conflict more consciously
+are ready to learn new skills for navigating conflict and separation stress more consciously

-Limited places to 20 places to allow for engagement in Lives
+Limited places to allow for engagement & support in Lives

 WHAT YOU WILL GAIN

-Practical Tools: Build awareness and practical strategies to reduce escalation, avoid costly mistakes, and navigate conflict more consciously.
+Practical Tools: Build awareness and practical strategies to reduce escalation, avoid costly mistakes, and navigate conflict more constructively & consciously.

-Thriving Future: Build a foundations for a more stable path forward that supports healthier dynamics and long-term emotional and financial wellbeing.
+Thriving Future: Build a foundations for a more stable path forward that supports long-term emotional and financial wellbeing.

-This is a 5-week live online group program designed to help you understand and interrupt patterns of conflict as you move through separation.
+This is live online group program with 5 weeks of structured support is designed to help you understand and interrupt patterns of conflict as you move through separation.

-You’ll be guided through weekly live sessions where we explore:
+You’ll be guided through live masterclasses and ongoing where we explore:

-how to navigate more complex dynamics, including neurodivergence, mental health challenges, or personality traits
+how to navigate more complex dynamics, including neurodivergence, mental health challenges, or difficult personality traits

 Alongside this, you’ll be supported with simple, practical tools you can apply immediately to improve how you navigate conflict, communication, and relational breakdowns, including: perspective shifts, reflection prompts, regulation practices and coaching guides.